Check mysql-connections¶

 [--ignore-name-resolution] [--timeout TIMEOUT]

-Checks the connection usage rate, the rate of aborted connections and if name
+Checks the connection usage rate and the rate of aborted connections in

 options: